-Rap lyrics are turning up as evidence in courtrooms across the country with alarming regularity.
-As I argue in my paper, “Rap on Trial,” rather than treat rap music as an art form whose primary purpose is to entertain, prosecutors have become adept at convincing judges and juries alike that the lyrics are either autobiographical confessions of illegal behavior or evidence of defendant’s knowledge, motive or identity with respect to the alleged crime.
+Rap lyrics are introduced as evidence in courtrooms across the country with alarming regularity.
+As I argue in “Rap on Trial,” rather than treat rap music as an art form whose primary purpose is to entertain, prosecutors have become adept at convincing judges and juries alike that the lyrics are either autobiographical confessions of illegal behavior or evidence of defendant’s knowledge, motive or identity with respect to an alleged crime.
 Yet putting rap on trial has significant implications for how we define creative expression as well as for free speech and the right of all Americans to receive a fair trial.
-This website is dedicated to bringing attention to the practice of putting rap on trial and to providing resources for those seeking information about these cases.
+This website is dedicated to bringing attention to this practice and to providing resources for those seeking information about these cases.

 Rap on Trial Legal Guide, 2nd Edition Just Released!
 (January 23, 2024)